 * Google Scholar's interface has changed since 2011

 In a desperate attempt to diminish the value of the list of peer-reviewed papers supporting skeptic's arguments, former bike messenger and man-purse maker Rob "Scumbags" Honeycutt from Skeptical Science not only lies but puts on a surprising display of his Google Scholar Illiteracy.
-He fails to use quotes when searching for phrases, is unable to count past 1000 and fails to remove erroneous results such as, "Planet Mutonia and the Young Pop Star Wannabes" - believing it to be a peer-reviewed paper about global warming.
+He fails to use quotes when searching for phrases, is unable to count past 1000 and fails to remove erroneous results such as, the script for "Batman Returns" - believing it to be a peer-reviewed paper about global warming.
 It is clear that not only does he not understand how to properly use Google Scholar, he has no idea of the relevance of any of the results he gets.

 Update 2: Skeptical Science has censored (deleted) ALL of my hundreds of comments at their site.